Per- and polyfluoroalkyl substances (PFAS)

 Content

 Per- and polyfluoroalkyl substances (PFAS) are a group of human-made compounds that have been in use for more than 70 years and are widespread in our environment.
-Thousands of these human-made compounds, which are resistant to heat, water, and oil, are used to make numerous everyday products, including rainwear, shampoo, non-stick cookware, personal care products, stain-resistance products, paints, pesticides, food packaging, firefighting foams, electrical wiring insulation, and coating, etc.
+There are about 5,000 of these human-made compounds, which are resistant to heat, water, and oil.
+They are used to make numerous everyday products, including rainwear, shampoo, non-stick cookware, personal care products, stain-resistance products, paints, pesticides, food packaging, firefighting foams, electrical wiring insulation, and coating, etc.

 Image